ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/4-ResonanceW1.md

 For this lab we will only be adjusting the length of the pipe, and therefore we will focus on the second way to make something resonate described above.

 For a tube with both ends open, we will say that there is one segment inside the tube resonating at the fundamental.
-For this exercise, we will call this length $L$.
+For this exercise, we will call this length $L_1$.

 :::Question

 1. Draw a picture of an open-open tube resonating at its fundamental frequency.
+Label the length of the pipe $L_1$

 2. For an open-open tube, draw the next two standing waves that would form in a **longer** tube, assuming that the frequency is kept constant.
-The lengths should be relative to the tube drawn in the first part of the question.
+Label the lengths of the tubes $L_2$ and $L_3$.
+Try to draw you diagram to scale ($L_2$ and $L_3$ should be appropriately proportional to $L_1$).

 3. How many segments are in each tube?

-4. What is the length, $L$, of the tube in terms of the wavelength $\lambda$ for each of the two new pipes?
+4. What are the lengths, $L_2$ and $L_3$, of the tube in terms of the wavelength $\lambda$ for each of the two new pipes?

-5. Based on the fundamental, and the next two standing waves, what is length of a tube with $n$ segments inside of it.
+5. Based on the fundamental, and the next two standing waves, what is length, $L_n$, of a tube with $n$ segments inside of it.
 :::

 ::::::

-## The Experiment
+# The Experiment

+## Explanation

 For this lab you will build a cardboard tube whose length you can change.
 You will then use phyphox to generate a constant-frequency tone, and place your phone&rsquo;s speaker at the end of the tube.
 You will then adjust the length of the tube until a standing wave forms in the tube and it resonates.
 When this happens, you will hear a significant increase in the volume of the sound.